doughahn/doughahn.io/projects/developer/bently-heritage-website.md

 ##### Store Locator

 I worked with the sales team to create a store locator that pulls in data from sales exports.
 We also built a simple SaaS app to allow salespeople to monitor location data.
 The webpage geolocates the user (with permission), auto completes addresses, and sorts locations by closest to furthest, or by spirit type.
-It included store hours where available and a Google map link from the current location to the store's location.
+It included store hours where available and a Google map link from the current location to the store&rsquo;s location.

 ![The store locator](/store-locator.webp)